rl33-glitch/rock-paper-scissor/README.md

 # Rock-Paper-scissors-spock-lizard
 Rock paper scissors is a classic game which has evolved some new additional moves over the years.
-It was origonally played between two people who used there hands to display the move they where making at the same time as the other.
+It was origonally played between two people who used there hands to display the move they where making at the same time as the eachother.
+It origonated in china and dates back to the chinese han dynasty.
+It is essentially in the same area as a coin toss or drawing straws as a method of choosing between two people.
+Over the years various iterations have developed which added more moves to the game creating a more complex playing experience.
+We have added one new iteration to this game which adds 2 extra moves **Spock** and **Lizard**.

-Welcome to the journey through [Rock Paper Scissors](https://rl33-glitch.github.io/rock-paper-scissor/)
+Welcome to my game [Rock Paper Scissors](https://rl33-glitch.github.io/rock-paper-scissor/)